Classic Carrot Cake – deliciously moist spiced carrot cake layers with a perfectly tangy cream cheese buttercream.

 The first carrot cake I published on my blog is definitely untraditional, and I think that’s why I like it so much.
 My recipe is based off a compilation of a couple adapted recipes from some of my fave bakers: the cake is adapted from Rosie of Sweetapolita and the white chocolate pretzel crack filling is adapted from Christina Tosi of Milk Bar.

 I was first attracted to Rosie’s carrot cake because it didn’t have any nuts and raisins, and because she used ginger!
 I love ginger!
-I also love adding texture to my cakes, but not in the cake layers.
+Also, I love adding texture to my cakes, but not in the cake layers.
 So adding Christina’s white chocolate pretzel crack filling was almost a no-brainer.

 In addition to the cake and the filling, I decided to add an apricot compote (you can also use apricot jam) and a white chocolate buttercream.
 Again, I was purposely going against the norm.

-The result, a deliciously unique carrot cake!
+The result, a deliciously unique and moist carrot cake!

 Classic Carrot Cake